russtoku/uipa/docs/Seeding.md

 - Run these commands to re-initialize the database:

     ```
-    $ sh data/seed/clear_db.sh
+    $ bash data/seed/clear_db.sh
-    $ sh data/seed/init_db.sh
+    $ python manage.py migrate $ python manage.py search_index --populate
+    $ python manage.py loaddata uipa_org/fixtures/sites.site.json
+    $ python manage.py loaddata uipa_org/fixtures/account.user.json
     ```

-#### Load the Category data

-- Load the categories:
+At this point, you can start to load seed data.

+## Preparing a CSV file to load public bodies

+The CSV extract of public bodies from the old UIPA must be fixed up to match the new UIPA database.

+- Extract the *tag* values from the *Tag* column in the CSV file.

     ```
-    $ python manage.py loaddata data/seed/2024-03-24-categories.json
-    ```

-#### Load the Public Body data - Method #1

-> NOTE: You can use the above Method #2 instead.

-- Load the public bodies:
-    ```
-    $ python manage.py import_csv data/seed/2024-03-24-public-bodies-fixed.csv
-    ```

-At this point, you should have all of the basic data from UIPA.org without any requests and other data.

-> NOTE: When loading the public bodies from a CSV file, not all of them are loaded.
-> There's a bug in the CSV importer that messes up the slug for the name.
-This
-> causes public bodies with parents to not be loaded and stops with an error
-> message about "PublicBody matching query does not exist".
->
-> To overcome this, on the Admin website, delete all of the public bodies
-> loaded and load the public bodies from the CSV file.
-Repeat this process a
-> couple more times until you see all 201 public bodies loaded.
-Spot check that
-> the slug matches the name by visiting the details of a public body.

-### Convenience scripts

-For convenience, you run these shell scripts to load the fixture files and public bodies:

-- Load the classifications, jurisdictions, and Freedom of Information laws.

-    ```
-    $ sh data/seed/load_fixtures.sh
-    ```

-- Load the categories and public bodies.

-    ```
-    $ sh data/seed/load_public_bodies.sh
-    ```

-## Preparing a CSV file to upload public bodies

-> NOTE: This section can be skipped.
-It is for people who want to create the category
-> fixture file and a CSV file to upload public bodies.

-If you're going to be using a different CSV extract of public bodies, you'll need to:

-- Extract the tag values from the old `tags` field in the exported public bodies CSV file.

-    ```
-    $ python extract_sets.py ../2024-03-15-Hawaii_UIPA_Public_Bodies_All.csv
+    $ python data/seed/extract_sets.py data/2024-03-15-Hawaii_UIPA_Public_Bodies_All.csv
     ```

   These files are created.